GEG 503 CONSERVATION AND ENVIRONMENTAL MANAGEMENT

 GEG 529 ADVANCED TOPICS IN GIS

-Prerequisites: GEG 425 or GEG 525 or instructor permission.
-Builds on topics covered in GEG 525, focusing more on digital representation of the human and physical environment, including location referencing from a human perspective, database design, data quality issues (how to identify and document errors), spatial statistical analysis using GIS, the fourth dimension (time) in GIS, and understanding spatial analysis algorithms and models.
+Prerequisites: GEG 425/525 or equivalent GIS course; or instructor permission.
+Builds from the topics covered in GEG 525 Fundamentals of GIS focusing on digital representation of the human and physical environment, including location referencing, database design, data quality issues, spatial statistical analysis using GIS, and understanding spatial analysis algorithms and models.
 Introduces programming in a GIS environment.
+Offered spring semesters only.

 GEG 565 SOIL SCIENCE AND MANAGEMENT

 Prerequisite: Instructor permission.
 Introduction to soil properties and their influence on physical, chemical, and biological processes.
 The role of soils in the transportation and fate of water and chemicals.
 The importance of soils for watershed management and protection of aquatic ecosystems.

 Prerequisite: Instructor permission.
 Principles of hydrology and the relationship to water resources management and watershed processes.
 Quantifying the processes governing surface, subsurface, and atmospheric movement of water.
 Methods to collect and analyze hydrologic data.